jisoo-h/assignments/README.md

-# Assignments
+# Projects

-A collection of class assignments spanning data science and machine learning.
+A collection of class projects spanning data science and machine learning.